KatieClarinet/100DaysOfCode/README.md

 Today I returned to the hackathon from Day 9 at school of code.
 We used an API to retrieve trivia questions, and create a simple quiz.
+Today I added a container and experimented with CSS to style it.

 Link to Media Trivia Game: https://github.com/KatieClarinet/Branch-of-fetch-hackathon---Trivia-Game